Healthy Life Trainer

 • This recipe works well with literally any juicy enough fruit except something like apples.
 So go ahead; you can use it with raspberries, blueberries or pumpkin.

 • If you can't find mangoes or peaches where you live (because they are seasonal fruit), don't be afraid to use some frozen or canned fruit that you may encounter.
 Just ensure that the excess water is drained whilst using anything other than fresh fruit.
-As we've mentioned, excess water can make the base of the crust soggy and uncooked, and nobody likes that.
+As I've mentioned, excess water can make the base of the crust soggy and uncooked, and nobody likes that.

 Serving Suggestions